akinami3/AttachablePlugin/README.md

 Here, we will run the following three simulations:

 - Simple attach/detach
-- Docking a shelf to a transport robot
+- Docking a shelf to a mobile robot
 - Vacuum gripper (in conjunction with a contact sensor)

 ### Simple Attach/Detach